Goin' Whole Hog: What You Need To Know To Roast A Hog Or Suckling Pig

 Cooking times at 250°F

 At that temp, here's how long it should take.
 Approximately.
 Give or take an hour.
 Maybe.
 Hopefully.
 The pig is ready when the pig is ready.
 The pig is in control, not you.
 The pig abides.
+Remember, the cooking time depends on the thickness of the meat, not the weight, but since thickness is related to weight, we go by weight.
 Plan on these times, and if piggy is ready early you can shut down the heat on the pit and hold it there for an hour or two safely.

 Approximate timetable for a 75 pounder